 Traffic Citations, Collisions, and Traffic Enforcement Unit

-In 2013, the department issued 9781 traffic citations and investigated 1594 collisions.
-These collisions and traffic citations resulted in a total of 13,267 traffic offenses charged.
-The most common citation issued is for seat belt violations with 3875 issued in 2013.
-Second to seat belts, the department issued 2168 citations for speeding.
-Failure to produce proof of insurance resulted in 1379 charges.
-Red light violations and texting while driving make up the balance of the citations.
+In 2014, the department issued 6167 traffic citations and investigated 1545 collisions.
+In total, 312 of the collisions resulted in injuries to 513 people.
+The most common citations issued are for seat belt violations, speeding, failure to produce proof of insurance, red light violations, and texting while driving.
 The Paducah Police Department does not collect the revenue generated by traffic citations.

 One of those Traffic Enforcement Unit's focus areas is the stretch of Hinkleville Road between Interstate 24 and Olivet Church Road.
 A study published by the Kentucky Transportation Cabinet in September 2012 indicates that the number of crashes on that stretch of roadway is higher than average when compared to similar roads.
 The Cabinet also reports that nearly 25,000 motorists travel that section of roadway daily.